benknight/yummy-tags/README.md

 # Features

 * Autocomplete
-* Behaves like an input field with support for backspace, arrow keys, enter, etc.  Similar to (Select2)[https://select2.github.io/examples.html].
+* Behaves like an input field with support for backspace, arrow keys, enter, etc.  Similar to [jQuery Select2](https://select2.github.io/examples.html).